-to agree the emerging content of the Havant Borough Council Local plan throughout its preparation Joint HR Committee
+to agree the emerging content of the Havant Borough Council Local plan throughout its preparation

+Joint HR Committee

 The Committee is made up of 5 Councillors from EHDC and 5 Councillors from HBC.
-The Committee met 3 times during 2020-21.

-It addition to the above there are various sub-committees including Constitution, Shareholders and Licensing sub-committee which met as required during the year.
+It addition to the above there are various sub-committees including Constitution, Shareholders and Licensing subcommittee which met as required during the year.